Rampura Phul: History

-Rampura Phul was established in 1680 by Rama Choudhary, son of Phul Choudhry who was the originator of the Phulkian Dynasty.
-Phul’s other descendants founded 3 States in India: Jind, Nabha and Patiala.
+Phul Village was founded in 1627 AD by Phul, the ancestor of the Phulkian family.
+His descendants went on to establish the princely states of Jind, Nabha, and Patiala in Punjab, India.
+Later, in 1680, Phul’s son Rama founded Rampura Village.

 Successfully raided the Bhattis and others including Hassan Khan and Muslim chief of Kot.
 Captured Kot and Bhatîân.
 Obtained the intendancy of the Jangal tract from Mohameddan Governor of Sirhind.
 Choudhary Rama Singh founded Rampura in 1680.
 Rama and Tiloka were baptized with Khande da amrit at the hands of the Tenth Sikh Guru, Guru Gobind Singh at Damdama Sahib.
 Guru Gobind Singh in a self written Hukamnama addressed to the two sons of Phul, Rama and Tiloka on 2 August 1696 called upon them for help in his fight with the Hill rajas proclaiming “tera ghar mera asey”.
 Rama and Tiloka later helped Banda Singh Bahādur with men and money in his early exploits (1710–16) Rama was killed at Maler Kotla in 1714.

+A railway station was built between Rampura and Phul in 1918, which helped markets grow on both sides of the track.
+In British Era this area was part of Nabha State.
+After 1947, Rampura Phul became part of Barnala District in the Patiala and East Punjab States Union (PEPSU).
+In 1954, it was moved to Bathinda District in Punjab.

+The town is located between the two villages of Rampura and Phul, which is why it is called Rampura Phul.